 I was very excited when some weeks ago they invited me to participate in their Blog Outreach Program.
 All I had to do was to work on a project using the products they would give me for free and write a blog post to share my results and talk about my experience.
 So, in this post I am doing exactly that.
 I have just finished my project and I will show and tell you everything about it.
 All opinions are 100% mine!

-My kit with metal effects primer, bronze reactive paint, and blue patina aging solution arrived a couple of weeks ago, and after playing a little on small pieces of wood, and searching for inspiration in their MM Café Blog I finally decided what piece was right for the project and what look I was going for.
+My kit with Modern Masters Primer, Reactive Metallic Bronze, and Aging Solution Blue Patina arrived a couple of weeks ago, and after playing a little on small pieces of wood, and searching for inspiration in their MM Café Blog I finally decided what piece was right for the project and what look I was going for.

 “A Desk from the Future”